chgorman/isqrt-gas/README.md

 As noted, all **new** algorithms and all supporting code is licensed under [BSD Zero Clause License](https://spdx.org/licenses/0BSD.html).
-Additional code from other projects have been included for comparison and **have different licenses**.
+Additional algorithms and code are from other projects and **have different licenses**.